cinghie/yii2-paypal/README.md

 ## Configuration

-Add in your configuration file:
+Add in your common configuration file:

 ```
 use cinghie\paypal\components\Paypal as PaypalComponent;
 use cinghie\paypal\Paypal as PaypalModule;

 'components' => [

 	'paypal' => [
     	'class'        => 'cinghie\paypal\components\Paypal',
     	'clientId'     => 'YOUR_CLIENT_ID',